Legoman99573/GravesX/developers.md

 - `int getBlockExp()`: Gets the experience points associated with breaking the grave.
 - `boolean isDropItems()`: Checks whether items should drop upon breaking the grave block.
 - `void setDropItems(boolean dropItems)`: Sets whether items should drop upon breaking the grave block.
+- `void setCancelled(boolean cancel)`: Sets whether the event should be cancelled.

 #### Example Usage